actions/setup-node/README.md

 ### Caching packages dependencies

 The action has a built-in functionality for caching and restoring npm/yarn dependencies.
 Supported package managers are `npm`, `yarn`, `pnpm`.
 The `cache` input is optional, and caching is turned off by default.
+By default, the action searches for the dependency file in the project root and uses its hash as a part of cache key.
+Use `cache-dependency-path` to specify custom dependency file path.
+The field accepts wildcards or an array of files to be cached.

 **Caching npm dependencies:**
 ```yaml